csia-pme/dreambooth-demo/README.md

 Most of the following steps are run from the root of the repo.

 ### Requirement installation
-The `installation.sh` script will install all the requirements to run the experiment in a debian based environment.
+The `installation.sh` script will install all the requirements to run the experiment in a debian based environment such as the k8s pod we created earlier.

 If you want to install the requirements manually, you can do the following :